Watch the video extract as seen on YouTube, then read the full tutorial below.

 Basically Excel reads text prefixed with an apostrophe as different to text without, even though on the face of the spreadsheet they might look the same.
 You need to make sure both the value you're looking up, and the value in the table either both have the apostrophe, or both don't.
 The quickest way to get rid of the apostrophes is to do ‘Text to Columns’, or run it through the VALUE function, which converts numbers formatted as text to actual numbers.

-The VLOOKUP is a fairly basic formula, but its applications are vast, especially when you combine it with other formulas like IF statements, SUMIF and so on.
+VLOOKUP is a fairly basic formula, but its applications are vast, especially when you combine it with other Functions like IF statements, SUMIF and so on.

 More VLOOKUP Examples